AustinT/AustinT.github.io/blog/index.md

 - [Bayesian optimization](/categories/bayesian-optimization/), which was essentially my PhD topic.
 - [Machine learning](/categories/machine-learning/)
+- [Retrosynthesis](/categories/retrosynthesis/), which I also worked on during my PhD.
 - [PhD](/categories/phd/) (since I completed a PhD)
 - [Websites](/categories/website/), since I created and continue to maintain this website.